 In this section, we show some results in which the robot's controllers are evolved in environments in which the distance between the black edge of the band and the light bulb varies from a minimum of 20 cm to a maximum of 65 cm.
 We refer to this distance as light-band distance, and the set of simulations in which this distance varies as condition R. The environmental variation experienced by the robots in condition R represents a significant evolutionary challenge for robots that are required to perform the discrimination task described in section 2.
-By varying the band-light distance, while maintaining fixed the width of the circular band (20 cm), the spatio-temporal structures that the robot must exploit to distinguish between Env.
+By varying the light-band distance, while maintaining fixed the width of the circular band (20 cm), the spatiotemporal structures that the robot must exploit to distinguish between Env.
 A and Env.
 B vary as well.
 For example, for a robot that moves at a certain speed and with a certain trajectory over the band, if the light-band distance is at its minimum of 20 cm, the time required to perform a loop around the light will be definitely shorter than the time required in an environment in which the light-band distance is at its maximum of 65 cm.
 In order to be capable of successfully distinguishing between Env.
 A and Env.
 B, this robot must be able to adapt to the characteristics of the environment.
-One possible solution consists in exploiting the relationship between the intensity of the light and the activation of the floor sensor in order to 'get an idea' of the light-band distance.
-If the robots can perceive how
+One possible solution consists of exploiting the relationship between the intensity of the light and the activation of the floor sensor in order to 'get an idea' of the light-band distance.
+If the robots can perceive how far the light is from the black edge of the band, they can use this to estimate the inner circumference of the circular band.
+They can then 'deduce' the length of time for which they need to circuit the circular band before signalling.
+In principle, once evolved, this adaptive mechanisms should be robust enough for the robot to cope with environmental circumstances never encountered by its ancestors.